Crataegus Monogyna Hedging

-Hawthorn, sometimes called quickthorn, is for those of you who want a pretty and impenetrable hedge in a hurry.
-Hawthorn hedging is eminently practical as it will grow anywhere (bar pure sand or complete marsh neither of which will probably exist in your garden) and so is fool-proof.
-Unlike most hedge plants Crataegus is blessed with three seasons of interest: spring boasts a froth of the simple, white slightly scented flowers that stand out against the blackness of the wood and are known as the may after which you can finally cast your clout.
+Hawthorn, sometimes called quickthorn or whitethorn, grows into a pretty and impenetrable hedge in a hurry.
+Hawthorn hedging is eminently practical as it grows anywhere (barring pure sand or complete marsh) and so is just about fool-proof.
+Unlike many hedge plants, Hawthorn is blessed with three seasons of interest: spring boasts a froth of the simple, white slightly scented flowers that stand out against the blackness of the wood and are known as the may after which you can finally cast your clout.
 Summer is a mass of dark green lobed leaves and then autumn sees astonishingly red haws proliferate.
-Even in winter the spiny silhouettes of the black wood look spectacular on a frosty day.
+Even in winter, the spiny silhouettes of the black branches look spectacular on a frosty day.
+Have a look at the rest of our hawthorn hedging.

 Using Hawthorn Hedging

 Hawthorn's charm is its informality and its virtue is its resilience.
 Once established you will have a thick, wiry hedge that no intruder would dare to breach and a thing of beauty for several months of the year.
 It was probably a hawthorn hedge through which the handsome prince had to hack his way to reach Sleeping Beauty!
 Those of a less romantic nature won't like its thorns so plant it away from paths and thoroughfares in the garden.
-Best suited as a perimeter hedge it will act as a five star hotel for a huge range of wildlife.
-If a pure hawthorn hedge is a bit puritan fro your taste, then have a look at our mixed Conservation Hedging pack which is a mixture of hawthorn and five other species.
+Best suited as a perimeter hedge it will act as a five-star hotel for a huge range of wildlife.
+If a pure hawthorn hedge is a bit puritan for your taste, then check out our mixed Conservation Hedging pack which is a mixture of hawthorn and five other species.
 They do not compromise on hardiness and include Britain's most beautiful wild shrub the Guelder Rose (Viburnum opulus).
 Hawthorn can also be grown as a specimen where you need a tree to withstand particularly exposed, windy or coastal conditions.
 It often takes on sculptural and gnarled shapes that can look fantastic in winter.
+If you are planting in larger numbers, you may want to look at our hawthorn hedge pack pricing which is cheaper than buying them individually.

 - Sold as Bareroot whips and older plants ranging in size from 40-120 cm